ColinTravis/MMM-MinecraftStatus/README.md

 # MMM-MinecraftStatus
+**This is a fork of that adds server querying to show a list of players, using the "Minecraft Server Status" API. [mcsrvstat](https://mcsrvstat.us/)**

 A [MagicMirror²](https://magicmirror.builders) module to ping a remote Minecraft server and report how many players are currently on.
 If the server can't be reached, this displays an alert.